-How To Mix Heavy Guitars
+How To Mix Metal Guitars

 Creating great-sounding guitar mixes can be challenging.
 A good practice to have a huge guitar sound is to double-track the guitars.

 For this tutorial, I will use the double-track method.
 It means that I will record the same guitar part twice, with two different guitar tones.

-Create Good Guitar Tones
+1. Create Good Metal Guitar Tones

 Different music genres or even metal sub-genres need different guitar tones.
 For example, Metallica, Black Sabbath, and Slipknot are metal bands, but they have completely different guitar tones.

 Also, you may create a heavy guitar tone you love, but for someone, it might be not as good and pleasing.

 When you have a demo of your song, you look at it as a whole and understand what type of sound it needs.

-Record Tight Guitar Parts
+2. Record Tight Guitar Parts

 After you create good guitar tones, the next step is to record them.
 And good playing and recording are crucial for great mixes.

 And next, when you record your second guitar, it must be tight.
 Two guitars must sound like one.
 Bad timing or sloppy playing will cause many issues.
-Actually, you won’t be able to create good guitar mixes if the recording is bad.

 So, take your time, practice your guitar riffs, and play them perfectly while recording.
 It’s better to play the whole song from start to finish.
 If you make any minor mistake, you can fix it later.

 After you finish the recording of both guitars, listen to it.
-If it sounds like one guitar, that’s great.
-But if you hear some sloppy parts, bad timing, or something similar, try to record again.
+If it sounds like one guitar, that’s great but if you hear some sloppy parts, bad timing, or something similar, try to record again.

-Level Match and Panning
+3. Level Match and Panning

 The volume level matching creates a balance between guitars.
 On the other hand, panning creates width and fills the whole mix.
 Both together create a wall of guitar sound.

 Because it’s two different guitars recorded separately, their volume won’t be exactly the same.
 So, it’s better to balance them and match the volume level.

 Use guitar track faders for level matching.
 Set the first guitar volume at the point where you like it and match the second guitar volume.

 Also, it’s important to leave the headroom for your guitars.
-A good headroom practice for guitar RMS is of -8dB, or something close.
+A good headroom practice for guitar RMS is -8dB, or something close.

 This panning technique helps guitars to fill the space.
 Also, it expands the sound and creates a stereo image.
-You can try different panning methods too.

 Don’t matter how you do it, the main goal is to balance your guitar volume and pan them to create a huge guitar sound.

-Add Low Pass and High Pass Filters
+4. Add Low Pass and High Pass Filters

 Now you have two guitar tracks.
 Both have the same level and are panned on both sides.
 It’s time to apply HPF and LPF with EQ to remove unnecessary very low and high frequencies.

 In general, for heavy guitars, you can cut low frequencies below 150Hz and very high frequencies above 8 or 10kHz.

-The same goes for a low pass filter.
+The same goes for a low-pass filter.
 Apply LPF and drag it until you don’t hear very harsh frequencies.
 The goal is to remove unnecessary high frequencies.
 Also, it will leave space for other instruments such as cymbals.

 You don’t need any other EQ tweaks now.
-Just apply filters to both guitars to remove unpleasant frequencies and clean your guitar sound.
+Just apply EQ filters to both guitars to remove unpleasant frequencies and clean your guitar sound.

-Create Guitar Bus Track
+5. Create Guitar Bus Track

-Add HPF and LPF
+6. Add HPF and LPF

 You have already done it on individual tracks.
 And now you want to do it on the guitar bus track.

 But because now you have two guitars together on one track, there will be frequency build-up in low and high ranges.

-Cut and Boost Frequencies
+7. Cut and Boost Frequencies

 After low cut and high cut, it’s time to do the main EQ changes.
 The first is to give breathing space to guitars by reducing certain frequencies.
 And secondly, boosting good, juicy frequencies to enhance guitar tone.

 But there is a way to find bad or good frequencies and adjust them.
 Let’s start by cutting bad frequencies.

 Create an EQ band, make it narrow, and increase the volume.
 Now drag that bend across the frequency range and find the frequency that sounds bad.
 When you find a frequency that sounds bad, cut it.